IntEL4CoRo/ViB-public/content/page/fallschool/Day1/index.md

   </video>
 </figure>

-Today, you'll learn how to create a scene graph using URDF (Unified Robot Description Format).
+In this chapter, you'll learn how to create a scene graph using URDF (Unified Robot Description Format).
 URDF is essential because it helps define the structure, shape, and physical properties of objects, allowing robots to interact with them accurately in a simulated environment.
 After creating the scene graph you will extend it with semantic information, creating a semantic digital twin.

 # Part 1: Introduction to Scene Graphs in URDF